laravel-mix/laravel-mix/docs/mixjs.md

 Done!
 Now, all of the bullet items above are available to you, and it required exactly one method call.

-To trigger the compilation, run `node_modules/.bin/webpack` from the command line.
+To trigger the compilation, run `npm run dev` from the command line.

 ### Vue Components